Right Arrow

 Reducing false alarm fatigue

 For an intelligence network to be effective, the data must be trustworthy.
-Studies show a 76% decrease in unnecessary security responses when AI systems replace traditional motion-based alerts (Source: Accio).
-By filtering out noise—such as shadows or passing cars—security teams can focus on verified incidents, ensuring that when an alert is received, it warrants swift attention.
+Studies show a 76% decrease in unnecessary security responses when AI systems replace traditional motion-based alerts (Source: R Street Institute).
+By filtering out noise—such as shadows, passing cars, or animals—security teams can focus on verified incidents.
+This turns the system from a source of annoyance into a reliable junior teammate that only speaks up when it matters.

 Multi-location video architecture: centralizing the view